Admission to Infant, Primary and Junior Schools, The Reception Year and Year 3

 The West Berkshire School admissions Team co-ordinate the admissions process for West Berkshire residents.
 To apply for a school place you must complete the relevant application form (not school registration/application forms).

-The application process must be co-ordinated between all Local Authorities and this means that parents must apply to their home LA, even if applying for schools in a different LA.
+The application process is co-ordinated between all Local Authorities and this means that parents must apply to their home LA, even if applying for schools in a different LA.

 Reset online password